anodyne/nova3/docs/api/user.md

 Using the `POST` verb, clients with the proper authorization will be able to create a new user with the data passed to the API.

-`curl -X POST -H "Content-Type: application/json" -H "Accept: application/json" -d '{"name": "Bob", "email": "bob@example.com"}' localhost/nova3/api/v1/user`
+`curl --user me@example.com:password -X POST -H "Content-Type: application/json" -H "Accept: application/json" -d '{"name": "Bob", "email": "bob@example.com"}' localhost/nova3/api/v1/user`

 <p class="alert"><strong>Note:</strong> In order to create a new user, the authenticated client must be authorized to do so in the full system.</p>